Spirals-Team/test4repair-experiments/results/chart/7/jGenProg/readme.md

 Nb of EvoSuite Tests: 70

-Nb of Failing EvoSuite Tests: 70
+Nb of Failing EvoSuite Tests: 0

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 72
+Average Nb of EvoSuite Tests: 66.77

-Average Nb of Failing EvoSuite Tests: 1
+Average Nb of Failing EvoSuite Tests: 0.09

+Average Nb of Test-adequate patches: 1.93

 ---